dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Education is the most powerful weapon which you can use to change the world.**
+**Continuous effort - not strength or intelligence - is the key to unlocking our potential.**

-Nelson Mandela
+Liane Cardes